equinor/komodo/CONTRIBUTING.md

 ## Ground Rules

-1. We use Black code and ruff for formatting
+1. We use ruff for linting and formatting
 1. All code must be testable and unit tested.

 ## Commits